I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 So, there you have it.
-I tested 8 different games and there are the results.
+I tested eight different games and these are the results.
 Both systems did well and both processors held their own.
 The Intel Core i7-7700K was 6.2% faster overall but also remains more expensive than the newest Ryzen offering, the Ryzen 5 2600 as you would pay approximately 35% more just for the 7700K than you would for the newer Ryzen 5 2600.
 So, is buying the Ryzen 5 2600 worth it if you have a 7700K?
 No, absolutely not.
 Is it worth it to purchase if you have a Ryzen 5 1600?
 Well, given some other tech reviews of the Ryzen 5 1600 and comparing the games I tested to those games, I’d say it’s not really worth it either given the maximum improvement may be around 10%.
 However, if you have anything older than a Ryzen 5 1600 or an Intel Core i5-6600 then you may benefit from purchasing a new Ryzen 5 2600.
 However, if you are looking for gaming performance, your best bet would be to invest that money into a GPU that is at least a GTX 1070 or better.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.